answers to your most frequently asked questions

 What about using study Bibles and outside commentaries with Turning to God’s Word studies?

-It’s impossible to learn too much about the Scriptures.
-Discover how study Bibles and commentaries differ and what you can reasonably expect from each.
-We also offer very brief reviews of some popular commentaries and study Bibles with which we’re familiar.
+reviews of some popular commentaries and study Bibles with which we’re familiar.
 In general, Turning to God’s Word Bible studies are designed to help people read and pray with Scripture with the goal of enriching their personal relationship with Jesus Christ.
 Many Catholics have gotten in the habit of turning to books about Scripture rather than turning to Scripture itself.
 We’ve found that people who rely too heavily on commentary often end up learning a lot about the commentator’s religious experience instead of taking advantage of questions encountered in the Scriptures to deepen their own relationship with Jesus.
 The goal of Turning to God’s Word Bible studies is to help individual Catholics gain the confidence to read the Bible for themselves and in so doing develop a more intimate personal relationship with God’s Word, Jesus.

 Are there any other resources that you recommend to supplement your Bible studies?

 Ex libris (in our library) lists short reviews and excerpts from books about topics relevant to our Bible studies.
 In our online lesson study pages we also occasionally recommend a related book listed on our main bookshelf that we think might interest our readers.
-Magisterial documents under ex libris (in our library) provides links to papal encyclicals and other magisterial documents mentioned in our Bible studies.
+The magisterial documents page under ex libris (in our library) provides links to papal encyclicals and other magisterial documents mentioned in our Bible studies.

 Do you have any suggestions to reinforce praying with Scripture?